kate-eisen/kate-eisen.github.io/updates.md

 <strong>October 2018 <br> <br> <br> <br></strong></td>

 <td  width="90%" style="padding-bottom:10px;">
-The first publication from my dissertation is out in an issue at *Journal of Evolutionary Biology*.
-This study uses data from species co-occurrence mapping and a greenhouse common garden to address whether *Clarkia* communities are shaped by ecological sorting and character displacement.
+The first publication from my dissertation is out in an issue at <i>Journal of Evolutionary Biology</i>.
+This study uses data from species co-occurrence mapping and a greenhouse common garden to address whether <i>Clarkia</i> communities are shaped by ecological sorting and character displacement.
 The full text is available [here](https://doi.org/10.1111/jeb.13365). <br> <br>

-  I published a digest in *Evolution* about a recent paper that uses an experimental evolution approach to explore how generalized pollination evolves.
+  I published a digest in <i>Evolution</i> about a recent paper that uses an experimental evolution approach to explore how generalized pollination evolves.
 You can check it out [here](https://doi.org/10.1111/evo.13638).

  </td>